Discovering Data Structures: Nearest Neighbor Search and Beyond: Nearest Neighbor Search

-Ideally, the feature model $F$ should learn 1d features encoding the relative ordering of the numbers, the data model sorts them, and the query model should do some form of interpolation search where it can use the fact that the data distribution is uniform to do better than binary search.
-This is almost exactly what all models learn to do, from scratch, in an end-to-end fashion, without any explicit supervision about which image encodes which number.
-In Figure \ref{fig:main_30d} (Right) we plot the learned features of the model.
-We find that the data model learns to sort the features (Figure \ref{fig:mnist_sort}) with ~98\% accuracy and the query model finds the nearest neighbor with almost 100\% accuracy (Figure \ref{fig:mnist_acc}).
+Ideally, the feature model $F$ should learn 1d features encoding numerical order, the data model sorts them, and the query model performs a form of interpolation search using the fact that the data distribution is uniform to outperform binary search.
+This is almost exactly what is learned end-to-end, from scratch, without any explicit supervision about which image encodes which number.
+In Fig.~\ref{fig:main_30d} (Center) we plot the learned features.
+We find that the data model learns to sort the features (Fig.~\ref{fig:main_30d} (Right)) with ~98\% accuracy and the query model finds the nearest neighbor with $\approx 98\%$ accuracy (Table \ref{nn:high_d}).
+Moreover, E2E learning beats LSH baselines as query adaptivity is useful here.